The Bankrate promise

 Proponents of ESG investing focus on three key features of companies (environmental, social and governance factors) to guide their investment decisions.
 They then invest in companies that demonstrate these values and divest, or sell, companies that don’t meet these criteria.

 Many fund management companies, including those that create mutual funds and ETFs, analyze publicly traded companies on these criteria and construct ESG funds using their stocks.
-The publicly traded companies need to meet certain criteria, which are often evaluated by third-party analysts, to be included in the funds.
+The publicly traded companies need to meet certain criteria to be included in the funds.
+Many third-party analysts also review companies and establish their own ratings systems for ESG factors.

 ESG investing focuses more on environmental, social and governance aspects and how the existence of those factors may lead to a stock’s outperformance over time.
 ESG investors can then build a portfolio of companies exhibiting those factors.
 In contrast, socially responsible investing, or SRI, may use ethical guidelines to eliminate certain industries from investment, such as tobacco, alcohol, weapons manufacturers or gambling, for example.